-flipping pixels is the internet repository for projects I’ve created as a video maker, animator and illustrator.
+flipping pixels is the internet home for projects I’ve created as a video maker, animator and illustrator.

 Hi, my name is Aaron.
-I’m an overeducated animator who’s made a lot of live action videos with a documentary-style approach.
+I’m an overeducated animator who’s also made a lot of live action videos with a documentary approach.

-Professionally, I’ve directed and animated interstitials and signal film segments, produced drawn animation for music videos and worked on commercials, shorts and pitches for a handful of studios, mostly in NYC.
+As an animator I’ve directed and animated shorts, interstitials and signal film segments, produced drawn animation for music videos and worked on commercials, shorts and pitches for a handful of studios mostly around NYC.

-While documentary style video and character animation seem to be diametrically opposed, they structurally share much in common.
-In documentary the story is often created in the edit; the timing and rhythm of the cuts gives shape and life to the story.
-Animation is much the same but on a micro level.
-Instead of shots, the timing and rhythm of keyframes (or drawings, poses, etc.) creates the feel and performance.
+While documentary style video and character animation seem to be diametrically opposed, at their root, structurally, they have a lot in common.
+In documentary the story is often created in the edit; the timing and rhythm of the cuts gives personality and shape to the story.
+Animation is much the same but on a much finer scale.
+Instead of shots, the timing and spacing of keyframe drawings, or poses, creates the feel and performance.

-In either case capturing the pulse of life whether via camera, editing or animated performance is what I’ve been honing since art school.
+In either case, capturing the elusive pulse of life via camera, editing or animated performance is what I’ve been honing for the last 20+ years.